 This image, more than any other, sums up the febrile, manic energy this maverick filmmaker brought to RoboCop.
-It's a true masterpiece of 80s cinema, and every scene comes loaded with an almost palpable intensity.
-So when it was announced that a remake was on the way, it's understandable that a certain amount of scepticism surrounded the news.
-How could it possibly match the black humour, pathos and wit of the original?
+It’s a true masterpiece of 80s movie theater, and every scene comes loaded with an almost palpable intensity.
+So when it was announced that a remake was on the way, it’s understandable that a certain amount of scepticism surrounded the news.
+How could it possibly match the black humor, pathos and wit of the original?

 The trailer’s opening scenes establish a similar scenario to the original RoboCop: a future city beset by crime, where ordinary flesh-and-blood cops are losing the battle against heavily-armed gangs.
 If the directing presence of Jose Padilha can be felt anywhere – with its grit coming at least vaguely close to his terrific Elite Squad movies – it’s here.
 The streets are in disarray, and patrolled by a range of familiar-looking law-enforcing robots.

 If we’re interpreting this shot and a few others in the trailer correctly, the scientists at Omni have been working on a few iterations of law enforcing robot.
 One of them’s the ED-209 series, while another appears to be a range of flying, heavily-armed drones – which we’ll get to later.
 Then there are the pair of specimens pictured above – one the kind of half man, half machine prototype Alex Murphy’s about to become at any moment, the other a skinnier, all machine droid like the Cylon Centurions in the rebooted Battlestar Galactica.